RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.3_kiali.md

 *Show app graph*

 The graph shows the microservices in your service mesh and how they are connected.

-> If you don't see connected microservices, navigate to the application UI in another tab via $GATEWAY_URL, add comments to the shared board, and view the profile page.
-Refresh Kiali afterwards.

 You can inspect information about the traffic being sent between the services via the edge labels.
 Click 'No edge labels' and switch to 'Requests per second'.
 You can now see HTTP traffic information between the microservices.